How can I be sure that the patient has choledocholithiasis and/or cholangitis?

 Less common clinical presentations

 Patients can be asymptomatic, with or without the elevation of liver chemistries.
-(See
+(See Table I for signs, symptoms, and other features of choledocholithiasis and cholangitis, among others.)

 |Choledocholithiasis||Cholangitis||Ampullary tumor||Biliary stricture||Cholangiocarcinoma||Cholecystitis||Spasm of SOD|